-The eggplant is grilled until crispy and smoky, and then cooked in a rich savory garlic sauce.
+The Chinese eggplant is cooked until crispy and smoky using minimal oil, and then cooked in a rich savory garlic sauce.
 This vegan dish is very satisfying, both as a side or a main dish served over rice or noodles. {Gluten-Free Adaptable}

 Eggplant is a very tricky vegetable to cook.
 If you don’t season it properly, it will taste bitter or extremely plain.
-If you use too little oil, the texture will be mushy and create an awful mouthfeel.
-If you use too much oil, the eggplant might turn soggy and greasy.
+If using too little oil, the texture will be mushy and create an awful mouthfeel.
+And if you use too much oil, the eggplant might turn soggy and greasy.

 If you don’t like cooking eggplant at home, you probably have some of the worries below: